 Learn about Neanderthal DNA in this video presentation from the head of the Neanderthal Genome Project.
 How does this ancient DNA relate to us today?

 This post celebrates the upcoming National DNA Day in the United States, which honors the completion of the Human Genome Project 16 years ago and the 1953 discovery of DNA’s double helix shape.
 How can you celebrate?
 Go shopping, of course!
-Click to explore related sales at Family Tree DNA* ($49 Family Finder test, up to $200 off Y DNA and $50 off mtDNA!), Living DNA ($59 for their 3-in-one test with specific British Isles ethnicity regions), Ancestry DNA, MyHeritage DNA, and 23andMe.
+Click to explore DNA tests at Family Tree DNA*, Living DNA, Ancestry DNA, MyHeritage DNA, and 23andMe.

 Another way to celebrate National DNA Day is to learn more about DNA and what it can tell you about your origins.